TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > Cazador Szarr is a vampire lord in Baldur's Gate.
 The patriarch of his coven and a monster obsessed with power.
 Not political power or military power - I mean power over people.
 The power to control them completely.
 He turned me nearly two hundred years ago.
 I became his spawn and he became my tormentor.

-When we ask him, whether he was a slave we can finally get a glimpse into his horror:
+When we ask him whether he was a slave we can finally get a glimpse into his horror:

 > A vampire's spawn is less than a slave.
 They're a puppet.
 We have no choice but to obey our masters' commands.
 They speak and our bodies react - it's all part of the deal.
 Sometimes he'd order us to submit to torture.
 Sometimes he'd have us torture ourselves.
 Whatever his weathervane mood settled on.

-Because of this past, Astarion is the only companion who is actually okay being infected with a mind-flayer parasite.
+Because of this past, Astarion is the only companion who is actually okay being infected with a mind flayer parasite.
 He is seriously considering dealing with Raphael, just so he never has to go back to Cazador.

 > I won't lie, it's tempting.
 If I keep the tadpole, I risk transforming into a grotesque monster.
 If I lose the tadpole, Cazador has control of me, body and soul, and I return